Pfizer says AstraZeneca takeover would benefit science

 A combined Pfizer-AstraZeneca would be the world's largest pharmaceuticals business and save Pfizer billions of dollars in taxes by shifting its domicile to Britain, although it would still be run out of New York.

-In a mounting war of words, Pfizer quoted the former chairman and CEO of AstraZeneca rival GlaxoSmithKline (GSK.L), Richard Sykes, saying the deal was a "fantastic opportunity" and "Pfizer are serious and they've got a lot of money to spend".
+In a mounting war of words, Pfizer quoted the former chairman and CEO of AstraZeneca rival GlaxoSmithKline, Richard Sykes, saying the deal was a "fantastic opportunity" and "Pfizer are serious and they've got a lot of money to spend".

 But British Prime Minister David Cameron is facing growing pressure from lawmakers to secure promises about jobs, research and intellectual property.
 On Tuesday, Business Secretary Vince Cable said the government could use its public interest powers to intervene in the deal.